eth-vaw-glaciology/course-101-0250-00/src/installation.md

 If nothing happens in the browser the first time, close Julia and try again.
 And please let us know!

-## Step 2a: Opening a notebook from the web
+### Step 2a: Opening a notebook from the web

 This is the main menu - here you can create new notebooks, or open existing ones.
 Our homework assignments will always be based on a _template notebook_, available in this GitHub repository.
 To start from a template notebook on the web, you can _paste the URL into the blue box_ and press ENTER.

-For example, homework 0 is available [here](/hw0/).
+For example, lecture 1 is available [here](/part1_introduction/lecture01/).
 Go to this page, and on the top right, click on the button that says "Edit or run this notebook".
 From these instructions, copy the notebook link, and paste it into the box.
 Press ENTER, and select OK in the confirmation box.

 ![image](https://user-images.githubusercontent.com/6933510/91441968-6b750100-e871-11ea-974e-3a6dfd80234a.png)

 **The first thing we will want to do is to save the notebook somewhere on our own computer; see below.**

-## Step 2b: Opening an existing notebook file
+### Step 2b: Opening an existing notebook file

 When you launch Pluto for the second time, your recent notebooks will appear in the main menu.
 You can click on them to continue where you left off.

 If you want to run a local notebook file that you have not opened before, then you need to enter its _full path_ into the blue box in the main menu.
 More on finding full paths in step 3.

-## Step 3: Saving a notebook
+### Step 3: Saving a notebook

 We first need a folder to save our homework in.
 Open your file explorer and create one.

 Next, we need to know the _absolute path_ of that folder.
-Here's how you do that in [Windows](https://www.top-password.com/blog/copy-full-path-of-a-folder-file-in-windows/), [MacOS](https://www.josharcher.uk/code/find-path-to-folder-on-mac/) and [Ubuntu]().
+Here's how you do that in [Windows](https://www.top-password.com/blog/copy-full-path-of-a-folder-file-in-windows/) and [MacOS](https://www.josharcher.uk/code/find-path-to-folder-on-mac/).

 For example, you might have:

-- `C:\\Users\\fons\\Documents\\18S191_assignments\\` on Windows
+- `C:\\Users\\username\\Documents\\101-0250-01L_assignments\\` on Windows

-- `/Users/fons/Documents/18S191_assignments/` on MacOS
+- `/Users/username/Documents/101-0250-01L_assignments/` on MacOS

-- `/home/fons/Documents/18S191_assignments/` on Ubuntu
+- `/home/username/Documents/101-0250-01L_assignments/` on Ubuntu

 Now that we know the absolute path, go back to your Pluto notebook, and at the top of the page, click on _"Save notebook..."_.

 ![image](https://user-images.githubusercontent.com/6933510/91444741-77fb5880-e875-11ea-8f6b-02c1c319e7f3.png)